edgio-docs/edgio-docs/src/pages/guides/performance/rules.md

         <Callout type="info">

-          Define a value by typing it and then pressing `ENTER`.
+          Add a value by typing it and then pressing `ENTER`.
+Remove a value from the list by clicking the `x` icon that appears directly to the right of it.

         </Callout>

     -   **less than:** Indicates that the value derived from the request must be less than the value(s) defined within a condition.
     -   **less than or equal:** Indicates that the value derived from the request must be less than or equal to the value(s) defined within a condition.
     -   **greater than:** Indicates that the value derived from the request must be greater than the value(s) defined within a condition.
     -   **greater than or equal:** Indicates that the value derived from the request must be greater than or equal to the value(s) defined within a condition.

 **Example:**

 Identify all GET requests through the following condition:
--   **Variable:** Method
+-   **Type of condition (aka variable):** Method
 -   **Operator:** Equals
 -   **Match Value:** GET